nickihastings/100-days-of-code/r1-log.md

 The log of my #100DaysOfCode challenge.
 Started on Monday, 29th January, 2018

 ## Log
+### R1D17
+HTML and CSS base done for the Wiki Viewer in Codepen.
+The random article button is set up and working.
+Been playing with jquery animate to make the search field expand and contract.
+Need to design the look and feel next and get down to the wikipedia api.

 ### R1D16
 Submitted the weather app codepen to Free Code Camp and moved on to the next project which is to build a wikipedia viewer.
 Had a look at the supplied links to the wikipedia api and researched other people's versions to see what the general idea is.
 Planned out ideas for Nicki's Wiki Viewer.